diku-dk/ap-e2024-pub/week3/README.md

 lKeyword :: String -> Parser ()
 ```

-that parse a given alphanumeric string, and uses `notFollowedBy` to
+that parses a given alphanumeric string, and uses `notFollowedBy` to
 require that it is not followed by another alphanumeric character.

 #### Solution